marioluan/gota/gota-core/README.md

 ### Integration

 These are testing the api contract and the business logic in general.
-It's using a vanilla python
-client, but I have plans to use one generated from the api spec (openapi).
+It spins up a web service
+as a docker container in your local enviroment and uses a vanilla python client to send requests
+to the api.

 1. Start the web server:
     ```bash
-    uvicorn gota.core.api:app --reload
+    docker compose up -d
     ```
 1. Run tests:
     ```bash
     pytest tests-integration
     ```

-Note: you will need to start both processes separately.
+1. Stop the web server:
+    ```bash
+    docker compose down
+    ```

 ### Code coverage